netotaku/netotaku.github.io/_posts/2015-05-26-is-squarespace-any-good.markdown

 [https://github.com/kitajchuk/node-squarespace-server](https://github.com/kitajchuk/node-squarespace-server)

-This runs a local node server that uses the Squarespace API to interact with the live data.
+This runs a local Node server that uses the Squarespace API to interact with the live data.
 Unfortunately, it doesn't seem to work very well.
 To date it hasn't complied any Less changes and you need to stop / start and clear the cache to see changes made in the on the Squarespace site.

 This will improve and it is ok for initial development, however I can see it becoming an issue once the site is live.
 The only way to make a staging site is to create a separate account which doesn't feel right.
 It would also have its own repo rather than its own branch.
 Therefore, working on projects that share themes with a team will be difficult along with long term support and maintenance.